DewofyourYouth/react-test/README.md

 This is a test for a basic react developer.

-For instructions - check out App.js

-Check out the multiline comment on line 104
+For instructions - check out App.js, instruction on the multiline comment on line 104